 As Christians, we shouldn’t be afraid to have rainbow decals on our cars.
 We shouldn’t be afraid to have rainbow decals on T-shirts!
 We shouldn’t be afraid of the colors of the rainbow!
 The rainbow was a promise, a sign from God, to Noah, to us, that he would never again destroy the world through water.

 Catch the Rainbow!
 Chase after God and his promises.
-That’s not what this song is about; I’m pretty sure, but that’s what I think about when I listen to the song, that and how amazing Ritchie Blackmore is on a guitar and why this band isn’t as well known as Blackmore’s first band, Deep Purple.
+That’s not what this song is about; I’m pretty sure, but that’s what I think about when I listen to the song, that and how amazing Ritchie Blackmore is on a guitar and why in the world is this band not as well known as Blackmore’s first band, Deep Purple.